-Warmer days means it's time to start planning your next outdoor adventure!
-York County boasts over 35 parks, recreation centers, campgrounds, trails, and more for you to get back in touch with nature.
+Now that warmer weather is here to stay, it's time to start planning your next outdoor adventure!
+Did you know that York County boasts over 35 parks, recreation centers, campgrounds, trails and more for you to reconnect with nature.
 Just take your pick:

 Rock Hill's Riverwalk kayak launch is among one of the most popular spots to launch your next voyage, putting you right on the Catawba River!
 With restaurants and shops nearby, this is the perfect place to get a bite to eat or do some browsing before or after you get on the water.

 The Catawba Nation Greenway has a boat launch that will give kayakers access to the water on the Catawba Reservation.